 - Central UPS system

-- Management services, system administration, upgrades and software installations
+- Management services, system administration, installing software and upgrades

 - Information security services